Advice

 Walk or run?
 Or a bit of both?

-The first and most obvious question in the running vs walking shoes debate is this: are you a walker, a runner of a bit of both i.e. you love fastpacking?
+The first and most obvious question in the running vs walking shoes debate is this: are you a walker, a runner or a bit of both i.e. you love fastpacking?
 The type of activity you participate in will largely dictate the type of footwear you need.

 As a general rule of thumb, the following points will dictate your choice of shoe: